-N2a: Cancer has spread to a single lymph node on the same side as the primary tumor and is larger than 3 cm, but not larger than 6 cm.
+N2a: The cancer has spread to a single lymph node on the same side as the primary tumor and is larger than 3 cm, but not larger than 6 cm.

-N2b: Cancer has spread to more than one lymph node on the same side as the primary tumor, and none measure larger than 6 cm.
+N2b: The cancer has spread to more than one lymph node on the same side as the primary tumor, and none measure larger than 6 cm.

-N2c: Cancer has spread to more than one lymph node on either side of the body, and none measure larger than 6 cm.
+N2c: The cancer has spread to more than one lymph node on either side of the body, and none measure larger than 6 cm.

-N3: Cancer found in lymph nodes is larger than 6 cm.
+N3: The cancer found in the lymph nodes is larger than 6 cm.

 MX: Indicates distant metastasis cannot be evaluated.